Co1lin/Co1lin/README.md

 - 🎓 I'm an undergraduate majoring in [Computer Science and Technology (CST)](https://www.cs.tsinghua.edu.cn/csen/) at [Tsinghua University (THU)](https://www.tsinghua.edu.cn/en/).
 - 🔭 I love using computer science and data science to understand the world.
 - 🌱 I'm also learning *a little* economics, which helps me understand the world, especially the social issues, better.
+- 👨‍💻 I'm currently working on research projects in the field of Deep Learning.

 [My Course Projects](https://github.com/Co1lin/Co1lin/blob/main/Course%20Projects.md)